Original-energy-dissipation-preserving methods for the incompressible Navier-Stokes equations

-In this section, we present a robust equivalent model with a zero stabilization term for the incompressible NS equation.
-It serves as an elegant platform for devising highly efficient linear energy stable schemes while preserving the original energy dissipation law.
-Throughout this paper, we denote the standard $L^2$ inner product by $(\cdot,\cdot)$ and the corresponding $L^2$ norm by $\| \cdot \|$.
+In this section, we present a robust reformulation of the incompressible NS equations.
+This reformulation enables designing highly efficient, linearly energy stable schemes while strictly preserving the original energy dissipation law.
+Throughout this paper, the standard $L^2$ inner product and the corresponding $L^2$ norm are denoted by $(\cdot,\cdot)$ and $\| \cdot \|$, respectively.